Collin Peterson: 2010s

 Peterson held onto his seat despite a growing Republican trend in the region.
 From 2000 to 2016, the Republican presidential candidate carried it by double digits three out of five times.
 This culminated in 2016, when Donald Trump carried the district with 62 percent of the vote, his best showing in the state.
 Peterson thus sat in one of the most Republican districts in the country to be represented by a Democrat.
+His situation would be similar to Rep. Gene Taylor who represented Mississippi 4th congressional district in a very red district with a cook partisan of R+20 until being beated by Steven Palazzo in the 2010 US House election.

 In the November 2020 general election, Peterson was defeated for reelection by Republican former state senator and former lieutenant governor Michelle Fischbach.
 In that same election, Trump again carried the 7th with his best margin in the state, this time with 64 percent and a 29-point margin.
 Peterson lost to Fischbach by a 14-point margin, the largest margin of defeat for any House incumbent that year.
 Despite his loss, he was the top-performing Democratic representative compared to presidential nominee Joe Biden, outperforming him by 16 points in the district.
 Peterson was the only non-freshman member of the House of Representatives to lose re-election in 2020, and Minnesota's 7th district was one of only two congressional districts that Republicans flipped in 2020 that they did not hold prior to 2018, the other being Iowa's 2nd congressional district.